 Goal (% of NYS counties) Objectives Interventions Counties implementing intervention Reduce exposure to outdoor air pollutants Reduce the annual number of days the with Air Quality Index (AQI) >100 to 3 or less (reflecting unhealthy daily ozone or PM levels).
 Implement policies that target vulnerable groups to reduce exposure to short-term increases in pollutant levels.
-(No data are available to measure at Disseminate time sensitive outreach to regulated facilities serving vulnerable populations when air quality is, or is forecast to be unhealthy.
-An extensive body of research has found that the very young, the elderly, and people of any age with existing cardiovascular or respiratory disease are at increased risk for health effects from ozone and particulate air pollution. this time.)
+(No data are available to measure at this time.)
+Implement policies that target vulnerable groups to reduce exposure to Disseminate time sensitive outreach to regulated facilities serving vulnerable populations when air quality is, or is forecast to be unhealthy.
+An extensive body of research has found that the very young, the elderly, and people of any age with existing cardiovascular or respiratory disease are at increased risk for health effects from ozone and particulate air pollution.
 Expand air quality health advisories to respond to episodic smoke events from industrial fires and wildfires.
 Originally developed to alert the public to pollution episodes based upon weather forecasts and monitoring data, NYSDOH is increasingly working to alert communities of air pollution that results from regional or local episodic events, such as wildfires, industrial fires or infrastructure failures that are not captured by the existing monitoring networks.
 Implement policies that provide resources and guidance on ways individuals, communities, and governmental entities can work to reduce air pollution and CO2 equivalent emissions.
 Long term reductions in air pollutants and GHGs will hinge on government, community, and personal commitments.